Myanmar court convicts Suu Kyi of vote fraud, adds jail time

 Friday’s ruling by the special court at the prison in the capital, Naypyitaw, was conveyed by a legal official who insisted on anonymity for fear of being punished by the authorities, who have restricted the release of information about Suu Kyi’s trials.
 He said all the defendants appeared in good health.

 He said that ousted President Win Myint and the former minister of the president’s office, Min Thu, both co-defendants in the election fraud case, each received sentences of three years.
-All three received prison terms with labor, a category of punishment distinct from hard labor that can involve light workshop activities.
+All three received prison terms with labor, a category of punishment that can include hard labor, such as road building, but in this case does not, he said.
 Lawyers will file appeals in the coming days, he added.

 The election fraud charge against Suu Kyi was filed in November by the Election Commission, whose members were replaced by the military after it seized power.